adamhurm/garden/content/Self-Hosting/Kubernetes tasks/Setting up dev kubernetes cluster on raspberry pis.md

 ## Getting Started

 ### Talos Linux image
-I will be using [Talos Linux ](https://www.talos.dev), "The Kubernetes Operating System".
+I'll be using [Talos Linux](https://www.talos.dev), "The Kubernetes Operating System".
 I used the Talos [Image Factory](https://factory.talos.dev) service to create an image that I will flash to all my nodes.
 The setup wizard does a great job describing what information is needed and provides easily-searchable list of the system extensions.

 I used balenaEtcher to flash the image to a microSD card for each Pi.